-Robocopy (Robust File Copy) is a command-line tool built into Windows 10, but it’s been around for years, and it’s a powerful and flexible tool to migrate files extremely fast.
+Robocopy (Robust File Copy) is a command-line tool built into Windows 10, but it has been around for years, and it’s a powerful and flexible tool to migrate files extremely fast.

 How to use Robocopy to copy files over the network fast

-The features included with Robocopy allows you to copy files very quickly, but remember that you’ll need a wired connection for the best experience.
+The features included with Robocopy allow you to copy files very quickly but remember that you will need a wired connection for the best experience.
 The time to complete the transfer will depend on the network connection speed and drive performance.

 This is a two-step process.
 You must first configure file sharing on the source device and then use Robocopy in the destination device to perform the transfer.